Pain & Gain: Plot

+The gang members spoil themselves with Victor's riches.
+Daniel takes over Victor's car and home and begins integrating himself with Victor's neighbors; Adrian marries Robin, the nurse treating his impotence; Paul abandons his sobriety, blowing his money on cocaine and Sorina, who is a stripper and Daniel's ex-girlfriend who believes he and Daniel work for the CIA.

+Ed tails them and goes on to meet Daniel under the guise of a personal training client.

-After Kershaw furiously calls Mese about his stolen money, the gang identifies the motel he stays at.
+After Victor furiously calls Mese about his stolen money, the gang identifies the motel he stays at.
 They go to kill him, but discover that he has already checked out.
-They learn of Du Bois' link to Kershaw and plan to kidnap him, but the plan falls through.
+They learn of Ed's link to Victor and plan to kidnap him, but the plan falls through.

-Doyle and Doorbal, having gone broke after excessive spending, plan another kidnapping with Lugo.
+Paul and Adrian, having gone broke after excessive spending, plan another kidnapping with Daniel.
 They target Frank Griga, owner of a phone sex operation.
-They lure Griga and his girlfriend Krisztina Furton to Doorbal's to propose an investment scheme.
-The discussion breaks down when Griga points out that he distrusts Lugo and his friends due to their obvious lack of knowledge on running a business.
-During the ensuing fistfight, one of Doorbal's weights falls on Griga's head, killing him; Doorbal accidentally kills Krisztina by overdosing her with horse tranquilizer in the chaos.
+They lure Griga and his girlfriend Krisztina Furton to Adrian's to propose an investment scheme.
+The discussion breaks down when Griga points out that he distrusts Daniel and his friends due to their obvious lack of knowledge on running a business.
+During the ensuing fistfight, one of Adrian's weights falls on Griga's head, killing him; Adrian accidentally kills Krisztina by overdosing her with horse tranquilizer in the chaos.

 They dismember the bodies and dispose of them in a swamp.
-Doyle, perturbed by the violence Lugo promised would not happen, leaves the gang and returns to the priest's church.
-The police learn of Griga and Krisztina's disappearances and, with evidence from Du Bois, plan to arrest the Sun Gym gang.
+Paul, perturbed by the violence Daniel promised would not happen, leaves the gang and returns to the priest's church.
+The police learn of Griga and Krisztina's disappearances and, with evidence from Ed, plan to arrest the Sun Gym gang.

-The police arrest Doyle at the church, Doorbal at home, and Mese at the Sun Gym.
-Lugo flees in Kershaw's speedboat.
-Deducing his move, the police rush to a bank in Nassau to catch him attempting to steal the rest of Kershaw's money, which he moved to an offshore account in case something happened.
-Lugo slips away again, but gets run over by Kershaw and is finally arrested.
+The police arrest Paul at the church, Adrian at home, and Mese at the Sun Gym.
+Daniel flees in Victor's speedboat.
+Deducing his destination, the police, Ed, and Victor fly by helicopter to the bank in Nassau that Victor uses as an offshore account.
+Daniel slips away from the authorities, but gets run over by Victor and is finally arrested.

-At the trial, Doyle gives a full confession incriminating Doorbal and Lugo; Robin, upon discovering her husband's criminal activities, divorces and also testifies against Doorbal along with Sorina.
-Lugo and Doorbal are sentenced to death, while Doyle and Mese are sentenced to 15 years; Doyle served 7 years and rededicated himself to Christianity while Mese died in prison.
+At the trial, Paul gives a full confession incriminating Adrian and Daniel.
+Robin, upon discovering her husband's criminal activities, divorces and also testifies against Adrian along with Sorina.
+Daniel and Adrian are sentenced to death, while Paul and Mese are sentenced to 15 years.
+Paul served 7 years and rededicated himself to Christianity while Mese died in prison.